osmansajid/NoteTakingApp/README.md

 # NoteTakingApp
-This project is done for learning more about MVVM, Room database, android architecture components and fun purpose
+This project is a note taking app.It is done for learning and fun purpose Language and components used are:

+*Kotlin
+*MVVM Architecture
+*Android Architecture Components( ViewModels, LiveData etc.)
+*Room
+*Coroutines
+*View Binding